Director-General of the World Health Organization: Selection process

-Candidates for Director-General can be proposed by Member States, then nominated by the Executive Board and appointed by the World Health Assembly.
+Candidates for director-general can be proposed by Member States, then nominated by the executive board and appointed by the World Health Assembly.

-The appointment process begins more than one year prior to the May vote, when the WHO sends out a letter informing Member States that the nomination process has begun.
+The appointment process begins more than one year prior to the May vote, when the World Health Organization sends out a letter informing Member States that the nomination process has begun.
 The nomination period ends in mid-September, and candidates are announced at the end of October.
-If there are multiple candidates, the executive board of the WHO — a panel of members from 34 member countries representing the various WHO regions — interviews the nominees.
+If there are multiple candidates, the executive board of the World Health Organization – a panel of members from 34 member countries representing the various World Health Organization regions – interviews the nominees.

-The term of the Director-General lasts for five years.
-Office holders can be and have been appointed for multiple subsequent terms, such as Marcolino Gomes Candau who served for four consecutive terms.
-The Director-General is typically appointed in May, when the WHA meets.
+The term of the director-general lasts for five years.
+A director-general can be re-appointed only once.
+The director-general is typically appointed in May, when the World Health Assembly meets.